GhezaeGoitom/Big-Data-Stock-Price-Prediction-of-GAAMN/README.md

-# 📈 Stock Price Prediction of GAAMN using Big Data and PySpark
+# 📈 Stock Price Prediction of GAAMN using PySpark

 <table>
   <tr>